jvm123/iolinker/README.md

 To use the library on an Arduino, download the IOLinker.zip file, and use Sketch -> Import Library -> Add Library.
 Then paste below code examples into your main program.

 To compile it on a Raspberry Pi, please install the WiringPi library first (http://wiringpi.com/download-and-install/).
 Also run *sudo apt-get install g++-4.8*. *make clean pi* in the iolinker library directory is enough to compile a test program afterwards.
+Run it with *sudo ./iolinker_pi*.

 ## Example usage